opentx/opentx-taranis-manual/first-steps.md

 Now go to the switch setting, enter edit mode, flip SA in the UP position (flick it out of it first if it's already there), and press the + and - keys together.
 This will turn the "SAup" entry into "!SAup".

 This means the line is active whenever SA is NOT in the UP position.
 Name the line as "Gear Down" and you're done.
 What happens is: CH5 will be at 100% by default (the first mixer line is in effect), BUT when SA is either in the middle or in the down position the 2nd line will activate and replace the first one, turning the output to -100%.

-If you go back to the mixer screen and play with SA you'll see that when it's not in the UP position the 2nd line will turn bold as it becomes active, while the first one fades back to normal as it's been deactivated by the Replace type of the second line
+If you go back to the mixer screen and play with SA switch, you'll see that when it's in the down or middle position the 2nd line will turn bold as it becomes active.
+The first line fades back to normal as it has been deactivated because the Multplx of the second line is set to Replace.

 Again that seems long, but takes as much as about 30 seconds when you're used to it.

-Of course if you've followed you'll certainly understood that we could have set the second line to use switch "SAup", and that subsequently the role of the 2 lines would be swapped (second active when switch is up, first in the other 2 positions).
+It is easy to see that we could have set the second line to use switch "SAup", and that subsequently the role of the 2 lines would be swapped (second active when switch is up, first in the other 2 positions).

 But then I wouldn't have had the opportunity to explain the !, and also as a personal preference I like my switch default positions to be UP, and the first mixer line on a channel to be the default value.